June 2020 (Covid-19)

 It is more natural for me to be busy and feel productive, than to pause and rest.
 However, I am discovering how to marry rest and productivity in order to maximize my health and achieve my goals.
 Defining Rest Rest is a concept needing redemption in many of our lives.
 It does not mean laziness or neglect of responsibilities.
 Nor does it mean we cease to find our work pleasurable and rewarding.
 Rather, it is the tool with which we provide our bodies and minds to enhance the quality of all aspects of our lives.

 First of all, how do you know if you are getting enough rest?
 Because rest is both physical and mental, when you are “deficient” in it, you will experience both physical and mental (emotional) stress.
 Symptoms include (and are not limited to): feeling overwhelmed, having difficulty quieting or relaxing your mind, low energy, upset stomach, jaw clenching, teeth grinding, and overeating.
-Basically, the bottom line is, if you often comment that life is busy and you hope for things to slow down, then you are likely not getting enough rest.
+Another revealing symptom can be if you often comment that life is busy and you hope for things to slow down, then you are likely not getting enough rest.